 Mental Health Aware Yoga is a 50 hour professional development training program for Yoga Teachers and Teachers-In-Training.

-The training is a hybrid model that includes:
+The hybrid training includes:

 - 30 hours online lectures, reading and self directed practicum